Servings: 14 muffins serving(s)

 You can never have too many recipes for blueberry muffins.

 I consider muffins the perfect snack food.
 They’re satisfying, not too sweet and can be filled with all sorts of healthy things.
-They suit breakfast, a mid morning snack, can be eaten with a slice of cheese at lunch or smeared with peanut butter for an after school snack.
+They suit breakfast, can be eaten with a slice of cheese at lunch or smeared with peanut butter for an after school snack.

 This Whole wheat blueberry muffins recipe is and updated version of an old Crosby’s recipe.
 I simply swapped in some whole wheat flour and reduced the sugar.
 You can make these muffins a little richer by using whole milk, although I have always used 1% milk.
 I almost always make them with frozen blueberries too.